-Step 1 - Grievances shall be filed with the Bureau Commander, Deputy Chief, Assistant Sheriff, or Undersheriff (or their designees) depending on the employee's rank and/or chain of command.
-If the matter giving rise to the grievance occurred at the Bureau Commander level, the appeal will be filed at the next level of supervision above the Bureau Commander.
-The reviewer shall initiate an investigation of the appeal.
+If Labor Relations determines the grievance meets the definition of a grievance as described above and is timely, the reviewer shall initiate an investigation of the appeal.
 Within 15 calendar days of the filing of the grievance, the reviewer will hold a meeting with the grievant and his/her representative in an effort to explain the results of the investigation.
-The reviewer shall submit to the grievant and his/her representative a written response to the grievance, including a summary statement of the findings of the investigation, within 22 calendar days of the filing of the grievance.
+The reviewer shall submit to the grievant and his/her representative a written response to the grievance, including a summary statement of the findings of the investigation, within 22 calendar days of the filing of the grievance